 Well, there is a reason for that!

-Not only does running while pregnant give you the physical strength and stamina for giving birth, but it’s also a great time to practice positive self-talk, pick your favorite birth mantras, or meditate to your favorite playlist.
+Not only does running while pregnant give you the physical strength and stamina for giving birth, but it’s also a great time to practice positive self-talk, pick your favorite birth mantras, meditate, or make a relaxing playlist.

 As a bonus, the snacks you use to fuel long runs are also the best type of snacks to have on hand for labor!